torahappy/easyrpg-web/README.md

 5. `exit`
 6. `bash ./copy.sh`

-Finally, serve `www` using a HTTP(S) server like nginx, or follow the instructions below.
-You can also setup the API server and proxy it to `/api` in the HTTP(S) server.
+Finally, serve `www` using a HTTP(S) server like nginx, or follow the instructions below to setup a HTTP server with utility API activated.

 ## How to play a game